Aligning Explanations for Recommendation with Rating and Feature via Maximizing Mutual Information: Introduction

 To intuitively illustrate the limitations of exploiting user reviews as explanations, Table \ref{tab:bad_user_review} presents two cases comparing the explanations with strong alignment properties, and the explanations completely recover the corresponding user reviews which are deemed perfect in most previous works as they achieve high value of NLG metrics on the user review dataset.
 In Case A, the user is predicted to give the item a low rating, suggesting dissatisfaction.
 However, the explanation that shares high similarity with the review contradicts the negative sentiment of the predicted rating.
 On the contrary, the explanation better aligned with the predicted rating sheds light on disappointing issues with the item, such as the sauce being bland and the texture being too thick.
 Such explanation is more likely to help the user understand the reason behind the recommender's predicted rating and thus potentially increase user-perceived transparency of the recommender.
 In Case B, the explanation copying the corresponding review presents a generic statement, which lacks specific details regarding the description of the item features.
 Meanwhile, the explanation better aligned with the item feature highlights a particular item feature (prices) that the user may find valuable when deciding whether to accept or reject the recommendation.
 This kind of explanation provides users with a more informative understanding of the recommended item, enabling them to efficiently make decisions on the recommendation platform.

 To address the above limitations, we propose a model-agnostic Maximizing Mutual Information (MMI) framework for strengthening the alignment ability of current explanation generation models.
 As mutual information is a principal measure of the mutual dependence between the two variables, we utilize it to measure to what extent the explanation is aligned with the predicted rating or item feature.
 The MMI framework features: 1) a neural MI estimator \cite{mine} to estimate the alignment between text-based explanations and the predicted rating/item features; 2) an RL-based fine-tuning process that treats an existing MLE-trained explanation generation model as the backbone and fine-tunes it with the MI-based reward output by the MI estimator.
 To avoid potential reward hacking and maintain the backbone model's ability to mimic user reviews, we also integrate KL and Entropy reward as regularizers to enable the fine-tuned generator to strike a good balance between the ability of alignment with rating/feature and the power of generating fluent, natural, user review-like text.
-The main contributions of this paper are summarized as follows:\\

-(1) We propose to use mutual information to measure the alignment between the explanation and predicted rating/item feature.
-To the best of our knowledge, this is the first work that introduces MI into explanation generation for recommendation.
+The main contributions of this paper are summarized as follows\footnote{We have made the code publicly available at: \url{https://github.com/zyrmj0212/CIKM24-MMI-ExR}}:\\ (1) We identify two key properties crucial for generating useful explanations for recommendations in terms of facilitating users' decision-making: alignment with predicted ratings and item features, which are overlooked in most previous works.
+And we introduce the mutual information metric to measure the alignment between explanations and predicted ratings/item features.

 (2) We propose a novel MMI framework that features reinforcement learning-based fine-tuning.
 By customizing reward functions (Mutual Information as the main reward and KL and Entropy as complementary rewards), the framework can make the pretrained generator align better with the rating or feature while maintaining the ability to mimic user reviews.